Before your child can start eating on their own, they’ll have to learn how to use a spoon, fork, knife, and cup.

 Asking a young child to drink from a regular glass or mug is sort of like asking an adult to drink from a bucket—it’s just too big!

-Cups the size of a shot glass work well for toddlers, as do mugs with two handles.
-As your child grows, they can start using larger cups.
+Cups the size of a shot glass work well for young children, as do mugs with two handles.
+The smaller the opening, the smaller the chances of spilling.
+As your child grows, they can start using bigger cups.

 At what age should a child be able to use utensils?